HanSunUCLA/Machine_Learning_Review/ML_Review.md

 ### Cross Entropy

 Entropy is the number of bits required to transmit a randomly selected event from a probability distribution.
 For example, a skewed distribution has a low entropy since it is less random.
-If used as loss function, it can be written as:
+If used as loss function, it can be written as: $$-\sum_{c=1}^{M}y_{o,c}log(p_{o,c})$$.

-$$-\sum_{c=1}^{M}y_{o,c}log(p_{o,c})$$
+**Why using cross-entropy for classification loss**: cross entropy measures the bit-wise difference between two distributions (predicted vs. true) which is good for classification.
+It is in fact equivalent to MLE in classification setting.

 ### Bayesian vs. Frequentist

 **Frequentist:** sampling is infinite and decision rules can be sharp.
 Data are a repeatable random sample - there is a frequency.
-Underlying parameters are fixed i.e. they remain constant during this repeatable sampling process.
+Underlying parameters are fixed, for example, they remain constant during this repeatable sampling process.

 **Bayesian:** unknown quantities are treated probabilistically and the state of the world can always be updated.
 Data are observed from the realized sample.
 Parameters are unknown and described probabilistically.
 It is the data which are fixed.